AlexDeFoc/Spotify_Account_Switcher/README.md

 ## Installation:

 1. **Download** the ZIP file from releases "App Files" and extract it to your desired location.
+Choose from the App Files what version you want, Python or Exe one.
+(Exe one enables you to run the program without the program but it WILL be slower by 1 second)

 ## Adding and Switching Between Accounts: